Angular-RU/angular-storybook-starter/README.md

 # NgStorybook

-An example Angular CLI app with storybook 3.4 and plugins configured and ready to be used.
+An example Angular CLI app with storybook 4.0.0-alpha.7 and plugins configured and ready to be used.

-To start storybook `ng run storybook`.
+To start storybook `npm run storybook`.

 ## Roadmap for Plugins